The Heat Network Regulations have changed – here’s our guide to compliance

 There are three building classes: Viable, Open and Exempt.
 The definitions of these are lengthy and can be found on p.32 of the government guide, but:

-- If your building is classed as Exempt: there is no requirement to install metering devices for customers (and no assessment of technical feasibility and cost-effectiveness is required).
+- If your building is classed as Exempt: there is no requirement to install metering devices for final customers (and no assessment of technical feasibility and cost-effectiveness is required).

 Actions required – and deadlines